Private, In-Home Tutoring in Berryville, Arkansas

-SchoolTutoring Academy’s tutoring programs for Berryville students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Berryville, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Berryville School District contains four schools and almost 2,000 students.
 There is an elementary school (K-2), intermediate school (3-5), middle school (6-8), and high school.
 The district advertises the quote “because it matters” on its homepage, and its mission considers the needs—academic, physical, social, and emotional—of the whole child.
 Core academics, community service, and character education are fundamental areas that the school works in to each child’s education.